Ekanosetale/Enhancing-Hospitality-Operations-Splendol-Hotel-Group/README.md

 **Time-to-Event Analysis:**
 In analyzing lead time (ranging from 0 to 737), I segmented it into four equal parts: Short Time, Mid Time, Long Time, and Extended Time, corresponding to multiples of 1, 2, 3, and 4, respectively.
 The Short Time segment generated the highest revenue, totalling $24 million, representing 80% of the total revenue.
 Conversely, the Extended segment generated the least revenue.
 This illustrates that lead time significantly impacts revenue, with longer lead times resulting in lower revenue.
 Moreover, the cancellation rate is higher among extended customers, accounting for 39% of total cancellations, whereas the Short-Time segment exhibited the lowest cancellation rate at 13%.

-**Comparison of Online and Offline Travel Agents:**
-Online bookings displayed a higher cancellation rate at 21% compared to offline bookings, which stood at 17%.
-Despite this, online travel agents contributed more revenue, totalling $18 million, constituting 58% of the generated revenue.
-In contrast, offline travel agents generated $7 million, accounting for 24% of the total revenue.

 **Findings/ Insight**
 Based on the comprehensive analysis conducted, several key findings emerged: